kakaiba-talaga/AutoHotkey-Scripts/README.md

 - [Chrome Profile Launcher](AHK/Chrome-Profile-Launcher.ahk)

     This can launch Chrome instances based on the profile.
-If the Chrome profile was already launched, it will activate or set the focus to that window.
+If the Chrome profile was already launched by this script, it will activate or set the focus to that window.

     ```ahk
     ; CTRL + ALT + ` >>> Open Chrome using the Default profile.